B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 A more accurate measurement can be given by expressing this "part of a metre" in decimal notation.
 Using a ruler graduated in decimeters, we can determine that the diagonal is about 1.4 m.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 30-34.

 Place Value Relationships

-It'a at the beginning of the junior grades that students study for the first time the decimal part of a number.
-They need to deepen their understanding of the place values of the digits and the relationship between place values.
+In Grade 4, students learn about decimals for the first time.
+They will deepen their understanding of the place values of digits and the relationship between place values.
 Decimal numbers are part of everyday life and understanding the place values to the right and left of the decimal point is essential.

-The comma plays a significant role in decimal notation.
+The decimal point plays a significant role in decimal notation.
 It separates the whole number part from the decimal part and thus indicates the position of the whole-number units and the position of the fractional units.

-This recognition of the role of the units digit is evidenced by the name prefixes given to the place value of the digits on either side of the unit digit.
-Thus, tens represent a quantity ten times greater than the unit, while tenths represent a quantity ten times smaller than the unit.
+This recognition of the role of the units (ones) digit is evidenced by the names given to the place values on either side of it.
+Thus, tens represent a quantity ten times greater than the unit, while tenths represent a quantity ten times lesser than the unit.

-Note: Some students are under the impression that the decimal point is the center of the decimal system.
-As a result, they tend to call the first position to the right of the decimal point the oneths position rather than the tenths position.
+Note: Some students are under the impression that the decimal point is the centre of the decimal system.
+As a result, they tend to call the first position to the right of the decimal point the "oneths" place rather than the "tenths" place.

-It is important that students also grasp the multiplicative relationship by 10 that exists between adjacent place values.
-Students have previously developed an understanding of this relationship in the study of whole numbers, that each place has a value 10 times greater than the one to its right and 10 times less than the one to its left.
+It is important that students also grasp the x 10 multiplicative relationship that exists between adjacent place values.
+Students have previously developed an understanding of this relationship in the study of whole numbers, such that each place has a value 10 times greater than the one to its right and 10 times less than the one to its left.

 This multiplicative relationship is also true for decimal places.

-Students can develop an understanding of this by combining using base ten blocks.
+Students can develop an understanding of this by using base ten blocks.
 The point is to demonstrate that just as 10 ones make 1 ten, 10 tenths make 1 whole.
+In this case, the rod would represent the whole, and the small cubes would represent the tenths.

-It is common for junior students to write, for example, 0.13 to represent thirteen tenths.
-These students attempt to place 13 in the tenths column as follows.
+It is common for junior students to write 13 tenths as follows.

 0.13